afnizarnur/pensil-ajaib-data/Feature Guidelines/🤖 ai-powered-features.md

 ---

 ## [AI-05] Terminology for AI References
-- You MUST ALWAYS use **“Kecerdasan Buatan (AI)”**.
+- You MUST ALWAYS use **“Kecerdasan Artifisial (AI)”**.
-- DO NOT use: “Kecerdasan Artifisial”, “Artificial Intelligence”, “AI”.
+- DO NOT use: “Kecerdasan Buatan, “Artificial Intelligence”, “AI”.
-- You MUST consistently tag AI features with **“(dengan Kecerdasan Buatan)”** in navigation or menu items.
+- You MUST consistently tag AI features with **“(dengan Kecerdasan Artifisial)”** in navigation or menu items.